 They care if you can give them the outcome or benefits they want.

 What that fact means is you must stop marketing your massage techniques and market the benefits you provide to clients.
 Do you provide deep relaxation?
 Do you help with pain relief and injury recovery?
 Do you help runners achieve better race times or athletes perform better in their chosen sports?
 Do you help stressed office workers with chronic tension and pain caused by sitting too long hunched over a computer?

 Or maybe you help warehouse or construction workers recover from the physical demands of their jobs.
 Or perhaps you specialize in working with pregnant women and new mothers.
 Or with older adults.
 Etc.

-A successful massage practice requires you to focus your marketing efforts.
+A successful massage practice requires you to focus your marketing efforts and have USP for massage marketing helps.
 That doesn't mean you can't see other people who want to make an appointment.
 However, you must develop the skills that let you provide outstanding service to one to three target markets and clearly communicate to people in those target markets why they should make an appointment with you.